Ultimate Guide to Resource Management

-It is often the resources who bear the brunt of poor resources management.
+It is often the resources who bear the brunt of poor resource management.
 Organizations commit to projects that are under resourced and make promises to customers that can’t possibly be met with the resources available.

 Unfortunately, this leads to stressed resources who are more likely to burnout.

 This can include spotting individual resources who are constantly in demand (pinch points) and roles that have high levels of utilization.

 For example, Kelloo show resource utilization inline with the resource plan so you can easily see the impact of plan changes on your resources.